ircv3/ircv3-specifications/extensions/chathistory.md

 A method for securely identifying the requesting user MUST exist to ensure content is sent only to the appropriate users and clients.
 See below for more information.

 ## Security Considerations
 Secure identification of users and clients MUST exist in order to ensure that users cannot obtain history they are not authorized to view.
 Use of account names, internal account identifiers, or certificate fingerprints SHOULD be strongly considered when matching content to users.
 The server MUST verify the current user's identity matches that of the desired content.
-This information is not sent as part of the `draft/CHATHISTORY` command and MUST be validated via other means, such as those stated above.
+This information is not sent as part of the `CHATHISTORY` command and MUST be validated via other means, such as those stated above.
 Access MUST be checked first and return an `ERR_NOSUCHNICK` or `ERR_NOSUCHCHANNEL` error as appropriate.
 If no authorization error exists, the server can check for returnable content.
 If no returntable content is found, the server MUST send an `ERR_NOTEXTTOSEND` error.
 The server MUST NOT expose the existence of valid targets to unauthorized users.

-While a `max_message_count` of 0 MAY be used to indicate no limit exists, servers SHOULD set and enforce a reasonable `max_message_count` and properly throttle `draft/CHATHISTORY` commands to prevent abuse.
+While a `max_message_count` of 0 MAY be used to indicate no limit exists, servers SHOULD set and enforce a reasonable `max_message_count` and properly throttle `CHATHISTORY` commands to prevent abuse.

 ## Current Implementations
 A ZNC-module implementation exists as [znc-chathistory](https://github.com/MuffinMedic/znc-chathistory).
 Client-side support for the ZNC module is in progress.
 Interest in supporting the batch type and command without ZNC has also been obtained, although specifics are not available at this time.